gyalex1314/bow_matlab/README.md

 bow_matlab
 ==========
-this is the bag of words model coding in Matlab.
+edit by gyalex1314

-bag of words model
+this is the bag of words model in Matlab.